rdelval/aurora/docs/operations/backup-restore.md

 ### If running in singleton mode

-* If running the scheduler in  singleton mode, simply start the scheduler instance.
+* Start the single scheduler instance.